rtiangha/SiEd-Dana/README.md

 ## Requirements
 * AlphaSmart Dana, either 8MB or 16MB versions

-SiEd-Dana *may* run on other devices running PalmOS v.3.5 or greater, however the SiEd-Dana interfaces are optimized for the 560x160 resolution of the AlphaSmart Dana and as such, may not render/operate correctly on other Palm devces.
+SiEd-Dana *may* run on other devices running PalmOS v.3.5 or greater, however the SiEd-Dana interfaces are optimized for the 560x160 resolution of the AlphaSmart Dana and as such, may not render/operate correctly on other Palm devices.

 ## Usage
 There is a usage guide with screenshots and other useful information available from the original SiEd project site, which you can now access via [Archive.org's Wayback Machine](https://web.archive.org/web/20070130170506/http://benroe.com/sied/user.php).
 Even though the screen size in the User Guide is based on screens with a resolution of 160x160 pixels, functionality-wise, the interfaces are the same.